danielsinderson/personal-website/src/pages/posts/DIYphd-rework.md

 ---

 # The Curriculum
 The curriculum will be split into four broad sections.
 The first is a fairly standard data science curriculum.
-The second is a supporting curriculum in mathematics.
-And the second phase is on collective decision making, institution building, and democracy.
+The second phase is on collective decision making, institution building, and democracy. **WORK IN PROGRESS**

 ##### Phase One: On Knowledge, Information, and Data
 [Data Science I - Foundations]